ZXEducation/mpv/DOCS/man/input.rst

         Name of the Nth entry.
-Available if the playlist file contains such fields and mpv's parser supports it for the given playlist format, or if the playlist entry has been opened before and a media-title other than filename has been acquired.
+Available if the playlist file contains such fields and mpv's parser supports it for the given playlist format, or if the playlist entry has been opened before and a media-title other then then filename has been acquired.

     ``playlist/N/id``
         Unique ID for this entry.
 This is an automatically assigned integer ID that is unique for the entire life time of the current mpv core instance.
 Other commands, events, etc. use this as ``playlist_entry_id`` fields.

-    ``playlist/N/playlist-path``
-        The original path of the playlist for this entry before mpv expanded it.
-Unavailable if the file was not originally associated with a playlist in some way.

     When querying the property with the client API using ``MPV_FORMAT_NODE``, or with Lua ``mp.get_property_native``, this will return a mpv_node with